-Note: The following fees are reassessed due to a drop or withdrawal: Tuition Fee, Student Facility, Activity & Health Fee, Information Technology Fee, Special Course Fee (if applicable) and Parking Fee (if applicable).
+Note: The following fees are reassessed due to a drop or withdrawal: Tuition Fee, Special Course Fee (if applicable).
 These are the only fees that can be reassessed and refunded.

 Charges that students accrue prior to a refund being issued will be deducted from the refund amount.
 Charges that are accrued after a refund is issued will be billed to the student on the monthly billing statement.
 The financial aid award, if any, is subject to revision.